ChaoGlenXu/Poker-Card-Game-iOS-app-development/README.md

 # Poker-Card-Game-iOS-app-development

+This iOS game project is created and completed by Chao Glen Xu individually.

+This iOS game is coded in Swift using the Xcode.

 This git respository shows the work that Chao Glen Xu has done for this iOS game project called Poker Card Game

 The video demo for this project: https://youtu.be/rjmNvq4ulk0

-This iOS game is compatible for iphone 6,iphone 6s, iphone 7, iphone 8, iphone x,iphone xr,iphone 11 and iphone 12
+This iOS game is compatible for iphone 6,iphone 6s, iphone 7, iphone 8, iphone x,iphone xr, iphone 11 and iphone 12

 This iOS game looks like this: